neurotechuoft/MindType/README.md

-# OPENBCI NODE SDK TO PYTHON
+# OPENBCI NODE SDK TO PYTHON(NOT currently working, for future use)
 EEG Speller

 ## Prerequisites